federicozappone/cmake_build_system/README.md

 cmake ..
 make
 ```

+Note: the first run will also build all the packages and it might take a while.

 Executables for a given module can be found inside the ```bin``` folder.
 Symlinks for generated libraries and headers are also available in the ```lib``` and ```include``` folders respectively.